machnevegor/mongo_paginate/README.md

 ## Solution

-Why not send in portions of found todo as needed?
-That's exactly what this module provides.
+Why not send portions of found ToDo's as needed?
+That's exactly what this module does.

 ## Usage